YifanShenSZ/Fortran-Library/FortranLibrary/README.md

 * As noted above, when called from python, only the 'all present' case will be run
 * So other cases now are provided as specific fortran routines

+## Derived types
+Python interface reproduces fortran types with python classes other than fetches them

-Weird issue:
+# Weird issue
-1. When a fortran variable length string argument receives a long python string, it will keep only leading 10 characters
+When a fortran variable length string argument receives a long python string, it will keep only leading 10 characters